kieranhj/scr-beeb/doc/readme.txt

 ABOUT
+Legendary video game developer Geoff
+Crammond created many seminal titles for the BBC Micro but it seemed a shame that one of his best-loved works never made it to the platform he began his career on... until now, some 30 years after its original release!
+This is our thank you to Geoff for his inspiration and contributions to BBC
+Micro game history.

 This port was inspired by the work of
-Fandal who converted the original C64 version of the game to the Atari XE starting only with a 6502 disassembly of the raw 64K memory map.
+Fandal who converted the original C64 version of the game to the Atari XE, starting only with a 6502 disassembly of the raw 64K memory map.

-From the same starting point we have painstakingly pieced together the functionality and memory map of the game so it could first be rearranged into BBC sideways RAM banks and then all graphics, sound and I/O routines replaced or augmented with brand new code specifically for the BBC Master.
+From the same starting point we have reverse engineered the functionality and data structures of the game so it could be rearranged into the  Master
+128K memory map.
+Next all graphics, sound and I/O routines were replaced or augmented with brand new code specifically for the BBC hardware.
+Finally, new artwork was drawn to accomodate palette limitations and music added to round off this brand new version of one our favourite games of all time.

 CONTROLS